 - I make sure to milk it into a glass container.
 I like to use something I can put a lid on so nothing will get into the milk on the way to the house.
 I am a really picky milker, probably even a little OCD about it.

-- It is really important to cool the milk as quick as possible.
+- It is really important to cool the milk as quickly as possible.
 I take the milk into the house, strain it, and pour it into a milk bottle then it goes right into the refrigerator.
 I only use metal and glass with my milk.
-Plastic seems to hold flavors of other things and affect the milk.
+Plastic seems to hold flavors of other things and affects the milk.

 This is similar to the strainer that I use.
 I put milk filters in it to catch anything that may be in the milk.